specialist support

 Language delays

-Language is how children make sense of the world and tell us about it.
-Some children take longer to understand language, find the right words, or build sentences — and it can show up at home, at kinder, or at school.
+Language shapes how children understand their world and express their ideas, thoughts and experiences.
+Some children take longer to understand language, find the right words, or build sentences.

 • Understanding instructions and concepts